Set Yourself Free — The Guide to Being a Good Enough Woman

 You name it.

-Not glad you’re here but I’m kind of relived you’ve arrived because I can finally stop and pause.
+Not glad you’re here but I’m kind of relieved you’ve arrived because I can finally stop and pause.

 Just for a while.